Optimising online cultural content to positively impact mental health in young people

 Our project defined OCC as web-based content produced by theatres, museums, art galleries, libraries, archives, built and natural heritage organisations.
 A cross-sectional online survey explored who was consuming OCC; how use of OCC had been impacted by COVID-19; if OCC was perceived as being helpful for mental health; and links between socio-economic and demographic factors and clinically significant identifiers of mental distress.
 A follow-up survey invited respondents back to explore how OCC could be optimised or improved to support mental health and wellbeing.

 To be as inclusive as possible, the survey was open to anyone in the world aged 18 or over (16 or over in the UK).
-At the time that the survey was open (mid-June to mid-July 2020), in the UK museums were closed and social distancing was in place.
-There were 1056 respondents to the first survey, of whom 500 consented to be contacted for further research.
-Of these, 176 completed the follow up survey in July 2020.
+At the time that the survey was open (June to July 2020), museums in the UK were closed and social distancing was in place.
+There were 1056 respondents to the first survey, of whom 176 completed a follow-up survey.

 Interviews and focus groups

-The results from the two surveys led us to focus our research on young people.
+The survey results led us to focus our research on young people.
 Individual 60-90 minute sessions were conducted via Zoom with 13 participants aged 16-24 with varying mental health status.
-Sessions comprised verbal consent procedures, two interviewers guiding the discussion, and non-visible observers present.
+Sessions comprised verbal consent procedures, two interviewers and non-visible observers present.
 Interviewees were asked about activities they found helpful for their mental health in general, both online and offline, especially during COVID-19.
 They were then asked how they believed OCC could be optimised in a way to benefit their mental health and how this could be measured.

-Once the intervention had been co-designed, it was tested in a randomised control trial, comparing its effect with the effect of a typical museum website (in this case, the Ashmolean Museum) in people aged 16-24.
+The intervention was tested in a randomised control trial, comparing its effect with the effect of a typical museum website (in this case, the Ashmolean Museum) in people aged 16-24.
 More than 400 eligible participants were randomly allocated to either of the two experiences, undertook periods of exposure to the online content, then completed self-report measures of mood, distress, and cognitive tasks over a period of a three-day intense intervention and a six-week follow up.
 The number of participants was chosen as being able to provide sufficient statistical power to detect effect, given assumed deviations in any one group.
-The results of this trial are still in progress and are not covered in this paper.
+The results of this trial are yet to be published and are not covered in this paper.

 Note on Recruitment and Participation

-Research participants were nearly all drawn from the 1000+ people who completed the initial survey.
+Research participants were nearly all drawn from respondents to the initial survey.
 The aim of the project was not about reaching non-users but rather to gather rich detail from existing or lapsed audiences who do, or could, utilise museum content for mental health benefits.
-As such we decided to advertise the survey mainly through Ashmolean channels (website intercept pop-up, social media and promoted adverts, press release) although we also reached out to patient groups in Oxford and northern England as well as schools.
+As such we decided to advertise the survey mainly through Ashmolean channels although we also reached out to patient groups and schools in England.

-We were genuinely amazed by the response to the survey, which had thiry questions, required a lengthy consent procedure, was hosted externally (two clicks away), and offered no incentive.
+We were genuinely amazed by the response to the survey, which had thirty questions, required a lengthy consent procedure, was hosted externally, and offered no incentive.
 Trackable links allowed us to see which promotional channels were the most successful.
 The highest proportion of respondents (30%) were recruited through an Ashmolean website intercept ad, where a modest CTR of 0.05% morphed into an astonishing 58% take up on the survey once people had read the preliminary information.
 The pop-up worked out at USD 0.08 per click – a bargain!
 A Facebook advert yielded the second highest number of clicks through to the survey (22%) and free advertising (organic sharing, newsletters, regular social media) accounted for 28%.
-The overall survey completion rate was high at 57% (B2C online surveys usually fetch a range of 10-30%).
+The overall survey completion rate was high at 57% (B2C online surveys usually return 10-30%).

-Financial incentives were used to reimburse individuals for their time once we reached the stage of focus groups,interviews and the experiment. steering group and interview activities.
-The experiment sought 400 young people and was advertised through student channels, mental health networks, and paid advertising on Facebook and Instagram.
+Financial incentives were used to reimburse individuals for their time once we reached the stage of focus groups, interviews and the experiment.
+We recruited participants to the experiment through student channels, mental health networks, and paid advertising on Facebook and Instagram.
 Participants could claim e-vouchers on completion.